5 best ways to help your child with SPAG KS2 SATs

 • Make use of your local library with your child.
 Have them read various genres and keep a reading log.
 It’ll not only help your child with their reading skills, but also their writing skills.

-To help motivate your child, keep a sticker chart and reward them after a certain amount of books.
+To help your child with SPAG, keep a sticker chart and reward them after a certain amount of books.

 3. Grammar Gurus!

 Many children struggle with labelling parts of speeches and using correct tenses.
 Help your child become a Grammar Guru by trying some of the following:

 • Ask your child to highlight nouns in one colour, verbs in another, etc. Sometimes, children find it easier to memorise when things are colour-coded.

 • Write down grammar terminologies on note cards and have your child give you one correct example.
 Challenge your children by having them race against the clock or their previous scores.